Coronary artery diseaseAngina; Atherosclerosis; Heart disease

 - Oxidation is a chemical process in the body caused by the release of unstable particles known as

 free radicals.
 It is one of the normal processes in the body.
-But under certain conditions (such as exposure to cigarette smoke or other environment stresses) these free radicals are overproduced.
+But under certain conditions (such as exposure to cigarette smoke or other environmental stresses) these free radicals are overproduced.

 - In excess amounts, free radicals can be very dangerous, causing damaging inflammation and even affecting genetic material in cells.